 By Anna McMillan

-The anticipation was intense.
-Thousands of jersey-clad bodies squeezed through the tunnel that leads to the hulking, silver arena that sits in the heart of Edmonton.
+THE ANTICIPATION was intense.
+Thousands of jersey-clad bodies squeezed through the tunnel that leads to the hulking, silver arena in the heart of Edmonton.
 The Oilers were three games deep in the regular season, and fans were still optimistic – not suspecting the team was about to be pummelled by the Ottawa Senators in a 6-1 loss.